 An introduction to creative writing and the writing workshop process, focusing on the genres of poetry and short fiction but also occasionally exploring other genres (such as playwriting or creative non-fiction).
 Includes intensive writing and discussion of the craft and process of writing.
 Prerequisite: An Earlham Seminar, an Interpretive Practices course or consent of the instructor.
 Also listed as ENG 321.
-(A-AP)
+(A-AP, WI)

 JNLM 330 CHINA AND THE NEWS (4 credits)

 It seems that a day doesn't go by without a significant story about China appearing in a major news source.
 How China presents itself to the world via its media, and how the rest of the world frames and receives this presentation, raises questions of ethics and integrity in the media and cross-cultural communication.
 Using a variety of texts and digital resources including blogs and film documentaries, this course will explore both the form and the content of Chinese news media.
 Also listed as INST 330.